-Compensation for Victims of Uber and Lyft Collisions
+Compensation Guide for Victims of Uber and Lyft Collisions in Maryland and Virginia

 If you were injured as a ridesharing passenger or an occupant of another car, your first step in the legal process is filing an insurance claim with the Uber/Lyft policy – assuming the at-fault TNC (Transportation Network Companies’) driver was logged into the mobile app.
 The stakes are high with $1 million in coverage, so you can expect to encounter some challenges with the claims process.
 The insurer may deny your claim by deflecting blame on you or another road user; if you do receive a counteroffer, it may be far too low to compensate you for your losses.